 We have a general feeling that Tamil food is all about Dosa and Idli.
-But few of us know that Tamil cuisine has got multiple regional influence … So, we were invited for a tasting session at ITC Sonar, where they have invited Chef Praveen Anand , the executive chef South Indian cuisine for a food festival on Tamil Regional Cuisine.
-And in this blogpost, I’d like to talk about those different influences.
+But few of us know that Tamil cuisine has got multiple regional influences… So, we were invited for a tasting session at ITC Sonar, where they have invited Chef Praveen Anand, the executive chef of South Indian cuisine for a food festival on Tamil Regional Cuisine.
+And in this blog post, I’d like to talk about those different influences.
 The 5 regions that we’ll be talking about are,

 - Tanjavur Maratha

 - Tamil Sahibu cuisine or the Tamil Muslim cuisine

 Now, let me be honest.
 Though I have stayed in Bangalore for about 2 years, I have hardly ever done research on South Indian cuisine, leave apart from Tamil cuisine.
 So, this time when I got the opportunity, I actually jumped to it.
 Chef Praveen Anand is a powerhouse of resources and has a few decades of research on South Indian cuisine.
 And being the general idiot that I am, I thought of recording his video.